 When this relationship between microbes, plants and animals is working naturally, it is totally self sustaining and abundantly productive.
 Scientists call this relationship the Soil Food Web.

 Ecobeds were designed primarily to cope with drought conditions by minimising water use.
 They have a water tank located beneath the soil which releases water as required by plants.
 As a consequence they have a self contained ecosystem isolated from the surrounding soil.
 Worm and microbial activity in these ecosystems need to be carefully nurtured to ensure the crops grown in them are healthy, productive and full of essential minerals, vitamins and other nutrients.

 With the assistance of a mulch of sugar cane straw, the Ecobed's soil is kept constantly moist providing an ideal habitat for worms and soil microbes.
-Their vitality and diversity is maintained by regularly incorporating generous quantities of high quality homemade compost into the soil.
+Their vitality and diversity is maintained by frequent applications of generous quantities of high quality homemade compost onto the soil.

 What is Soil?

 The basic constituents of soil are very small particles of rock broken down over millions of years by volcanic activity, glacial action, erosion (wind and rain) and biological activity.

 These particles are the original source of most of the chemical elements found in the bodies of living organisms, and soil is created continuously from it by the activities of fungi, bacteria and other micro-organisms.